fjebaker/blog/pages/2022-03-circular-orbits.md

     \frac{\partial^2}{\partial r^2} \mathcal{R} \geq 0,
 \end{equation}

-which solves for an inequality $r > r_\text{ISCO}$, which is in the Bardeen paper.
+which solves for an inequality $r \geq r_\text{ISCO}$, which is in the Bardeen paper.
 Physically, these are the orbits where perturbations to the potential will not cause the orbit to diverge; it is the energetically _preferred state_, if you will.

 ### Marginally bound orbits